learn more about a 9/80 work schedule

 Think about the long-term outcomes and consequences of the 9/80 schedule.
 Create a long-term plan if you decide to officially use it for your business.

-When choosing between a traditional 9-5 schedule and a 9/80 schedule, there’s nothing right or wrong, or which one is better.
+When choosing which schedule types to implement, there’s nothing right or wrong, or which one is better.
 It’s more about considering which one suits your business and is most beneficial for both employers and employees.

 To get started, you can use our 9/80 work schedule template on Google Sheets or try out free employee scheduling software like Camelo.
-You can set up a 9/80 schedule on Camelo, copy it from week to week, and manage employee work hours right on the app.
+You can set up a 9/80 schedule on Camelo, copy it from week to week, and manage employee schedules right on the app.

 9/80 work schedule on camelo scheduling app